Improwised/kb.repairrabbit.github.io/content/FAQs/how-to-check-the-store-status.md

-If a customer is making a booking on Store Closed day, the system will not accept the booking.
+If a customer is making a booking on Store holiday, the system will not accept the booking.

 Moreover, “Store menu” will also show the opening and closing time.